miyagi-dev/miyagi/docs/docs/web-ui/variation.md

-The _variation_ page renders a single variation of a component as well as the validation results (see below).
+The _variation_ page renders a single variation of a component, validation status of the mock file as well, the compiled mock data as well as the validation results (see below).
 You can open it in a new tab, which renders nothing but the component, which is best for development.

 ## Validations